 • Cupcakes Still Warm: Allow them to cool completely before storing.

-• Humidity: Moist air can affect the sticking property of the liners.
+• Humidity: Moist air can affect the sticking property of the cupcake liners.

 Solutions: